gregorspahiyski/Repo-Exercise01/README.md

 # Repo-Exercise01
-First repository for exercises sdfsdfsdfsdf
+First repository for exercises (Fixed it!)

 Changelogs